amin-IT/Firetik/README.md

 # Script to run the ReplaceFirehol script for initial setup
 /system script run ReplaceFirehol

 After copy/pasting the scripts above, add a drop rule for Dst.
 Address List firehol in forward chain BELOW the accept rule for established, related, untracked connections (defconf).
 OR you can check the connection-state=new on the firehol drop rule.
-It should look like this:

 # Script to add the firehol list in Firewall Filter Rules